ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 # Contact

 Any questions or suggestions?
-Please feel free to contact Cédric Lood and Bas Dutilh, we'll be happy to discuss with you.
-You will find our email addresses [here.](https://ictv.global/study-groups/list/members?sg=Analytical%20Approaches%20to%20Virus%20Classification "here.")
+Please feel free to contact Cédric Lood and Bas Dutilh, we will be happy to discuss with you.
+Our email addresses can be found [here.](https://ictv.global/study-groups/list/members?sg=Analytical%20Approaches%20to%20Virus%20Classification "here.")